near/sdk-docs/docs/testing/workspaces-migration-guide.md

 let contract = root.deploy(&WASM_BYTES, ID.parse().unwrap(), to_yocto("5"));
 ```

 Although `workspaces-rs` provides a way to specify the account id for a contract to be deployed, usually it does not matter in the context of a single test.
-If you are fine with generating a random developer account and initializing it with 100N, then you can use replace the snippet above with this:
+If you are fine with generating a random developer account and initializing it with 100N, then you can replace the snippet above with this:

 ```rust title="Deployment - workspaces-rs"
 let worker = workspaces::sandbox().await?;